 - Effectively delegate and collaborate with patients, patient’s family, and the healthcare team.

-Successful completion of an approved Nursing Assistant program.
+- Successful completion of a Nursing Assistant-Certified program.

 Co-requisites required for the LPN to RN Ladder Program (ADN)

 - MATH146, NTR150 and a US Cultures/Global Studies course (5 credits, see Elective Groups below).
 A 2.8 grade or higher is required in all co-requisite courses.

 |Course Number||Related Instruction Requirements (45 credits)||Credit hours|

 |Five credits chosen from an approved list of Commication elective courses||5|

 |Five credits chosen from an approved list of Computation elective courses||5|